semanticize/semanticizest/README.rst

 Semanticizer, standalone
 ========================

-This project is a work in progress.
-If you want to try it, you'll have to read the code to figure out how it works, if at all.
-The documentation partly reflects how it's supposed to work.

 Semanticizest is a library for doing entity linking, also known as semantic linking or semanticizing: you feed it text, and it outputs links to pertinent Wikipedia concepts.
 You can use these links as a "semantic